wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 </tr>
 <tr>
 <td>match (optional)</td>
 <td>Regular expression.
-If specified, extract a tag only if the span tag value matches this regular expression.</td>
+If specified, extract a tag only if the log tag value matches this regular expression.</td>
 </tr>
 <tr>
 <td>search</td>